LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### Quick Load / Save

 - In most emulators, pressing `F + Y` or `F + X` will save or load a game's state.
-- There is a list of slots you can save games, too.
+- There is a list of slots where you can save games, too.
 You select the slot via `F + UP / DOWN`.
 - But you can also load a saved state when you are in the game list.
 - In the game list, press `X` to show the saved state list.
 - Press `A` to load a state, `Y`to delete one, and `B` to cancel.